jessepav/eta/README.md

 ## Credits

 - Async support, file handling, and error formatting were based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
 Code was modified and refactored to some extent.
-- Syntax and some parts of compilation are heavily based off EJS, Nunjucks, and doT.
+- Syntax and some parts of compilahttps://jsr.io/@bgub/etation are heavily based off EJS, Nunjucks, and doT.